thlorenz/stack-mapper/README.md

 ## Obtaining the source map

 You need to pass the source map as an object as shown in the example.
-If your source map happens to be in a different format, pleas use the [convert-source-map]() module in order to convert it.
+If your source map happens to be in a different format, please use the [convert-source-map](https://github.com/thlorenz/convert-source-map) module in order to convert it.

-[browserify]() attaches source maps to the bottom of the bundle if the `--debug` flag is set, here is an example how to obtain and convert it to use with `stack-mapper`.
+[browserify](https://github.com/substack/node-browserify) attaches source maps to the bottom of the bundle if the `--debug` flag is set, here is an example how to obtain and convert it to use with `stack-mapper`.

 ```js